CSEA-IITB/WriteUps/Google CTF/Android/README.md

 We're given a [reverse.apk](./reverse.apk) file, which when installed opens up a screen where we can enter a key and it would show whether the key is correct or not.

-The first thing one would do with any apk is JADX, and voila, it gives error XD!
-LMAO!
-And not just 1 error - 3 errors like whoa!
+The first thing one would do with any apk is JADX, and, it gives 3 errors!!
 And yet, the apk runs nicely!
-Must be some issue with JADX since it is not maintained right?
-XD!
+What's going on?
+Must be some issue with JADX since it is not maintained right :P

 ```java
 /*  JADX ERROR: NullPointerException in pass: ExtractFieldInit